Best SSD in 2023 – top solid-state drives to slot in your PC

 EnduranceUp to 2,400TBW

 Samsung’s decision to stick to PCIe 4.0 with the 990 Pro raised some eyebrows.
 After all, the rest of the SSD world moved onto Gen 5 when it was released at the end of 2022.
 This was all part of the strategy, however, keeping prices down, device compatibility high, and pushing the performance of the last-gen standard as far as it’ll go.
+This is especially important in 2024, as costs begin to rise, and I have good news in that this is one of the only drives not skyrocketing.
+In fact, it’s gone in the other direction, being cheaper than ever.

 It takes the crown from the former 2020 champ, the 980 Pro, fixing many of its performance deficiencies.
 It’s not a flawless run in our tests, but the 990 Pro grabbed enough gold medals that it might as well be a sweep.
 Its 7,421MB/s sequential read and 6,825MB/s write speed pull ahead of the competition, getting the most out of the 8,000MB/s and 7,500MB/s ceilings, respectively.
-Admittedly, it falters a little in random 4K tests, but more than makes up for it with real-world gaming.
+Admittedly, it falters a little in random 4K tests but more than makes up for it with real-world gaming.
 It features the second-fastest load times in Final Fantasy XIV: Endwalker and Battlefield V.

 By the time of our review, the drive was only available in 1TB and 2TB models.
 Fortunately, there’s now a 4TB you can grab if you feel you need more storage space.
 No matter what you choose, they all work great with the PlayStation 5, as well as gaming PCs.
 There’s also a swanky heatsink option for the lower-capacity models to keep it running a little cooler.
 Most motherboard heat spreaders work just fine for PCIe 4.0, but Samsung’s solution certainly looks the part with RGB lighting you can control in the software.